 Happy Hispanic Heritage Month, y’all!
-We celebrate this every year from September 15th to October 15th, and we can bring it to our bookshelves, too.
+We celebrate this every year from September 15th to October 15th, and we can also bring it to our bookshelves.
 I recommend visiting the National Hispanic Heritage Month website: they have some great resources for teachers.
 Keep reading for amazing Latinx YA books that you can share with your students to celebrate.

 While it’s important to celebrate cultural and national heritage during specific festivals or annual events, how inclusive is your classroom library year-round?
 Books are both windows and mirrors.
 Can your students see genuine representations of themselves, or “walk a mile in someone else’s shoes”?

 Don’t feel discouraged if your classroom library or curriculum isn’t inclusive, yet.
 Your students are lucky because they have you to advocate for them and to continue pushing for diversity in the materials that they read, watch, and listen to.